-There are a number of models defined as part of OVAL.
-This section discusses the three most important models.
+There are a number of data models defined as part of OVAL.
+This section discusses the three most important data models.

-3.1.1.
+3.1.1.1.
 OVAL Definitions Model

 The Definitions Model is the central component of the OVAL Language.
-The structures in this model allow an author to encode what data to collect, the expected values for the data, and the rules by which to evaluate that data.
-This represents one of the chief limitations of the OVAL Language: Since an author must include both what data must be collected, and how that data is to be assessed in an OVAL Definition, these two related-but separate-elements are directly coupled to one another.
-For more information, see the related "Collection and Evaluation Must Be De-coupled" section below.
+The structures in this model allow an author to encode what posture data to collect, the expected values for the data, and the rules by which to evaluate that data.
+However, the current design requires authors to include both what data must be collected, and how the collected data is to be evaluated in a Definition which couples these two separate, but, related concepts together.
+For more information, see Section 6.2 below.

-It is in the OVAL Definitions Model that the Definition object is defined.
-A Definition is the root element for any OVAL check.
-It contains a set of criteria, either simple or complex, to define how the check should operate.
+The OVAL Definitions Model provides a Definition object that is the root element for any OVAL check.
+It contains a set of criteria, either simple or complex, to define how the evaluation should operate.
 In addition, the OVAL Definitions Model defines the base structures that are used by the Platform Extensions to extend OVAL, as well as Functions, and other high-level concepts.

-3.1.2.
+3.1.1.2.
 OVAL System Characteristics Model

-The OVAL System Characteristics Model defines structures to encode the actual data that is collected.
-It provides basic structures for capturing this data, including the Item, which is the base structure for recording collected data in OVAL.
+The OVAL System Characteristics Model defines structures to encode the actual posture data that is collected.
+It provides basic structures for representing this data, including the Item construct, which is the base structure for recording collected data in OVAL.
 It also provides structures for capturing information about the endpoint from which the data was collected, including OS information, endpoint identification information (such as IP and MAC addresses), and other relevant endpoint metadata.

-3.1.3.
+3.1.1.3.
 OVAL Results Model

-Finally, OVAL provides a third model to encode the results of the assessment: the OVAL Results Model.
-In addition to providing structures to capture essential information about the evaluation results, such as the overall results of each assessment and when the assessment occurred, the model also provides ways to include both the guidance (Definitions) and collected data (System Characteristics) used for the assessments.
-This model provides a comprehensive way to capture not only the results themselves, but also the information used to determine the result.
+Finally, OVAL provides a third model to encode the results of the evaluation, the OVAL Results Model.
+This model provides structures to capture essential information about the evaluation results, such as the overall results of each definition evaluation and when the assessment occurred.
+Additionally, the Results model provides a way to include both the guidance (Definitions) and collected data (System Characteristics) used for the evaluation.
+By capturing this additional data, the Results model provides a comprehensive way to capture the information used to determine the result in addition to the results themselves.